-An annual external financial audit will be conducted by an independent auditing firm in conjunction with the yearly annual financial audit, as well as an internal annual compliance audit both of which will focus on management controls of investments and adherence to the County's established investment policies in accordance with the PFIA $\S2256.005(m)$.
-As part of the internal control, each schedule is prepared and initialed by the investment analyst, reviewed, approved and initialed by the cash management and investment supervisor, a manager, and subsequently reviewed, approved and initialed by the county auditor.
+An annual external financial audit will be conducted by an independent auditing firm in conjunction with the yearly annual financial audit, as well as an internal annual compliance audit both of which will focus on management controls of investments and adherence to the County's established investment policies in accordance with the PFIA §2256.005(m).
+As part of the internal control, each schedule is prepared and initialed by the investment analyst, reviewed, approved and initialed by the manager - cash management and debt service, and subsequently reviewed, approved and initialed by the county auditor or in the county auditor's absence, the first assistant county auditor or the director of financial operations.
 In addition, the electronic transfer forms are signed by independent authorized personnel whose names are listed on the electronic transfer agreement with the depository bank and also by the treasury division personnel in positions of authorization as set forth in this document before transmitting to our depository.
 These internal controls are designed to reduce the risk of loss of public funds due to fraud, error, misrepresentation, or imprudent actions.